ArdanaCLM/ardana-installer-ui/README.md

 # Open Build Service (OBS)

 In order to build with OBS, a tarball containing the contents of the node_modules must be created and added to the package.
-Create a clean node_modules directory with either:

-    yarn install --link-duplicates

-or:

-    rm -rf node_modules
-    npm install
+Run the command:

+    ./build_deps.sh

-and then create the tarball with:
+to refresh `node_modules` and create `node_modules.tar.bz2`.

-    tar cjf node_modules.tar.bz2 node_modules